What are the types of light pollution?

 Light trespass (Spillover):

-This occurs when light goes over its intended range.
+This occurs when the light goes over its intended range.
 Think of your neighbor’s security light shining through your bedroom windows and lighting up your room all night.
-Light spillover is a very common subject of complaint by many residential dwellers and is a problem that can be easily fixed with the right lighting equipment.
-Main sources of light trespass include dusk-to-dawn lights, sports field lighting and commercial lighting.
+Light spillover is a very common subject of a complaint by many residential dwellers and is a problem that can be easily fixed with the right lighting equipment.
+Main sources of light trespass include dusk-to-dawn lights, sports field lighting, and commercial lighting.